 (Pre the 2009 digital switchover the transmission power was only 1kW for MUXES 1 to 4, and 250W for MUXES 5 & 6)

-There is one ”Local” channel allocated to Moel, CH27, which is for a local TV channel for Mold (and this will not change at the 700MHz clearance).
+There is one ”Local” channel allocated to Moel, CH27, which is for a local TV channel for Mold.
 Technically CH27 is outside the B group but all decent B group aerials should still be working reasonably well down there.
 This may not apply to some cheap crappy B group Contract aerials

 Moel Y Parc can can be seen from the main railway line along the N Wales coast which was originally opened (by the Chester & Holyhead railway) as far as Bangor in 1848.
 Two years later Stephenson’s famous Tubular bridge was opened across the Menai straights and the line finally reached Holyhead.
 This line to North Wales was once so busy (particularly in the summer with holiday makers) that it was four track for the 34 miles from Chester to all the way to Abergele.
 These days most people go by car along the A55 "Express way" which has undoubtedly improved access to this area of Wales but I can’t help wondering where all the cars were before teh road was built because its already full !
 At least they went to the trouble of building a tunnel under the river Conway (opened 1991) because constructing a huge dual carriageway through that beautiful area would undoubtedly have been a crime.....